Royce & Associates LP Has $8.65 Million Stake in Taylor Morrison Home Co. (NYSE:TMHC)

 NYSE:TMHC opened at $27.53 on Wednesday.
 The firm’s 50 day simple moving average is $25.92 and its 200 day simple moving average is $27.86.
 The company has a debt-to-equity ratio of 0.70, a current ratio of 5.18 and a quick ratio of 0.54.
 Taylor Morrison Home Co. has a one year low of $20.05 and a one year high of $35.51.
 The company has a market cap of $3.29 billion, a PE ratio of 3.71 and a beta of 1.75.

-A number of brokerages have issued reports on TMHC.
-Wells Fargo & Company increased their price objective on shares of Taylor Morrison Home from $25.00 to $30.00 and gave the stock an “equal weight” rating in a research note on Thursday, July 28th.
+A number of research firms have recently weighed in on TMHC.
 Credit Suisse Group upgraded shares of Taylor Morrison Home from a “neutral” rating to an “outperform” rating and set a $33.00 price target on the stock in a research note on Monday, July 11th.
 Royal Bank of Canada downgraded shares of Taylor Morrison Home from an “outperform” rating to a “sector perform” rating and raised their price target for the company from $28.00 to $29.00 in a research note on Thursday, July 28th.
 They noted that the move was a valuation call.
+StockNews.com upgraded shares of Taylor Morrison Home from a “hold” rating to a “buy” rating in a research note on Thursday, July 28th.
 B. Riley downgraded shares of Taylor Morrison Home from a “buy” rating to a “neutral” rating and reduced their price target for the company from $36.00 to $28.00 in a research note on Thursday, June 16th.
-Finally, JPMorgan Chase & Co. reduced their price target on shares of Taylor Morrison Home from $35.00 to $30.00 and set an “overweight” rating on the stock in a research note on Tuesday, July 12th.
-Four research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-According to data from MarketBeat.com, the company has an average rating of “Moderate Buy” and an average target price of $31.14.
+Finally, BTIG Research cut their target price on shares of Taylor Morrison Home from $40.00 to $35.00 in a research report on Thursday, April 28th.
+Four research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average target price of $31.14.

 Taylor Morrison Home Corporation, together with its subsidiaries, operates as a public homebuilder in the United States.
 The company designs, builds, and sells single and multi-family detached and attached homes; and develops lifestyle and master-planned communities.
 It also develops and constructs multi-use properties consisting of commercial space, retail, and multi-family properties under the Urban Form brand name; and offers title insurance and closing settlement services, as well as financial services.